kjetilv/dropwizard-configstack/README.md

 * Resources that are loadable from files as usual, but with fallbacks to classpath resources.

+The stacking is the important part for me.
+It needs to happen before it gets parsed, ie. dumb node-for-node building of a combined JSON AST, so we avoid knowledge about

 Dropwizard's config support already does much of this - except stacks - but not in ways that combine easily.

 Is this an opinionated bundle?
-Well, yes, it might have opinions on how to organize your config, but not that many, I would argue, and I don't think it holds any extreme views.
-Hopefull most people should be able to reason with it.
+Well, yes, it might have opinions on how to organize your config.
+But not that many, I would argue, and I don't think it holds any extreme views.
+Hopefully, most people should be able to reason with it.

 ## Simple usage